-ASX-listed radiology imaging software company Pro Medicus Limited (ASX: PME) today released its first half results for the 2020 financial year, boasting profit of $12 million, a 32% increase on the prior corresponding, and a 20% increase on the previous half.
+I have owned ASX-listed radiology imaging software company Pro Medicus Limited (ASX: PME) since 2014, and it’s one of my largest holdings as a result of share price appreciation.
+Today, it released its first half results for the 2020 financial year, boasting profit of $12 million, a 32% increase on the prior corresponding, and a 20% increase on the previous half.
 The chart below shows its steady half-on-half profit growth over the last couple of years, though it’s well worth noting that the current half benefitted from a lower tax rate.
 The result would have been roughly flat, half on half, but for a lower tax rate.

 Historically, Pro Medicus has always had some lumpy contracts, where it received a larger payment for the implementation and licensing of a system.
 In particular, government clients often prefer pay like in this manner, and that explains why profit growth has been bumpy in years gone by.
 Notably, the first half last year actually benefitted from a large up-front contract, and profit growth would have been higher if not for this unusual boost to the prior corresponding period.
 As more of the company’s revenue comes from smoother transaction-based contracts (where Pro Medicus is paid per case-study viewing), these lumpy contracts will be less detectable in the final results.